Sheikh Rehana

 Sheikh Rehana Siddiq (born 13 September 1955) is a Bangladesh Awami League politician.
-She is the younger sister of Prime Minister Sheikh Hasina and the daughter of the Father of the Nation Bangabandhu Sheikh Mujibur Rahman.
-She is also the mother of Tulip Siddiq, who is a British Labour Party politician and elected Member of Parliament (MP) for the Hampstead and Kilburn constituency.
+She is the younger sister of the former Prime Minister Sheikh Hasina and the daughter of the first President of Bangladesh Sheikh Mujibur Rahman.
+She is also the mother of Tulip Siddiq, a British Labour Party politician and former Economic Secretary to the Treasury.
+She is currently facing multiple corruption cases in Bangladesh.

 Early life

-Sheikh Rehana was born to Sheikh Mujibur Rahman, the first president of Bangladesh, and Sheikh Fazilatunnesa Mujib.
+Rehana was 4th child of Sheikh Mujibur Rahman, the first president of Bangladesh, and Sheikh Fazilatunnesa Mujib, a housewife.
 She was placed under house arrest in Dhanmondi along with her family by the Pakistan Army during Bangladesh Liberation War.
-She was in West Germany with her elder sister Sheikh Hasina when her family was assassinated in a military coup by the Bangladesh Army.
+She passed matriculation examination from Shaheen School.
+She was in West Germany with her elder sister Sheikh Hasina when her family was assassinated in a military coup by the Bangladesh Army on 15 August 1975.
+She was 20 years old at that time.

 Career

-Sheikh Rehena was allocated a government house in Dhanmondi for "Token" 100 taka in 2001 by the government of Bangladesh.
-The building was used to house her personal staff.
-The allocation was cancelled when Bangladesh Nationalist Party came to power.
-In 2014 she was allocated a house in Gulshan after Awami League came to power for a token price of 1001 taka.
-In 2015 she and her children were given lifelong protection by the government of Bangladesh through the Special Security Forces.
-The government also announced free utility for life for her and her family.
-She was made councilor of Awami League Dhaka South unit in 2016.
+After the assassination of Sheikh Mujibur Rahman, Rehana and her elder sister Sheikh Hasina took political refuge in India first and later to the United Kingdom.
+She had played an instrumental role in raising international awareness on the brutal and unlawful assassination of her entire family.
+After relentless campaign in different European countries, in the year 1979 in Sweden, Sheikh Rehana held the first international conference to call for an impartial trial on Bangabandhu Murder.
+The conference was attended by international jurists, European civil society members and her political colleagues in exile.
+During her exile in the UK in 1980s, Sheikh Rehana assisted Bangladesh Awami League (BAL) to reach out to European Civil Society and UN Organizations on the plight of Bangladeshi people under undemocratic and brutal military dictatorship it had witnessed from 1975 to 1991.

+Between the year 2007-08, while Sheikh Hasina was imprisoned under the emergency rule of Fakhruddin Ahmed’s military backed caretaker government, Sheikh Rehana on Hasina's behalf secretly organised Awami League and other political parties to bring back democratic elected government in Dhaka.
+Sheikh Rehana was made councilor of BAL Dhaka South unit in 2016.